 One of the best waves on the beach is the cafe wave which on a mid tide and big swell can provide some excellent rides.

 For the more adventurous (suicidal) there is a reef about 100 metres off shore called the Cowloes.
 With a decent sized swell, hollow looking lefts can be seen cranking of the rocks here.
-The Cowloes have been surfed a few times but are still a bit of an unknown and seem to have lots of semi-submurged rocks in the wrong places.
+The Cowloes have been surfed a few times but are still a bit of an unknown and seem to have lots of semi-submerged rocks in the wrong places.

-Overall, Sennen is often a safe bet as it's crecsent shape can cope with winds from due east to south westerly.
+Overall, Sennen is often a safe bet as it's crescent shape can cope with winds from due east to south westerly.
 The fact that it's usually twice as big at the northern end means it never really gets maxed out.

 These factors make it a wave suitable for all standards - it's also a good learners beach as the waves are often not very steep (plus there is board hire on the beach).